mongorm

 Update a Single Document

-Use Where() to filter to the target document, Set() to specify which fields to change, then call Save() or Update().
+Use Where() to filter to the target document, Set() to specify which fields to change, then call Save().

 package main